-WARNING: If you exceed the maximum number of absences for this course (lecture and lab are counted together you will be dropped (W) from the course.
-For example if you miss a lecture and attend the lab you will be counted absent for that class session (maximum of 4 sessions) (NO EXCEPTIONS).
+WARNING: If you exceed the maximum number of absences for this course (lecture and lab are counted together (3) you will be dropped (W) from the course.
+Laboratory absences will count as 1⁄2 of an absence for this course.
+(Lecture counts as a full absence.)
+NO EXCEPTIONS.

 Students are required to attend lecture and laboratory classes for the entire period.
 Students that arrive more than 10 minutes after class has begun or leave early, will be marked as absent.
 Students that arrive between 1 and 10 minutes after class has begun will be recorded as tardy.
 Three tardies will be recorded as an absence.
-Students that sleep during class, ignore this class because they are busy texting, chatting, checking social media sites or doing homework for other classes or do not participate in class activities for any other reason, will be marked as absent!
+Students that sleep during class or ignore this class because they are busy texting, chatting, checking social media sites or doing homework for other classes or do not participate in class activities for any other reason, may be marked as absent.